After completing this chapter, you will be able to:

 Pure linear motion involves uniform motion of the system of interest, with all system parts moving in the same direction at the same speed.
 Linear motion is also referred to as translatory motion, or translation.
 When a body experiences translation, it moves as a unit, and portions of the body do not move relative to each other.
 For example, a sleeping passenger on a smooth airplane flight is being translated through the air.
 If the passenger awakens and reaches for a magazine, however, pure translation is no longer occurring because the position of the arm relative to the body has changed.

 Linear motion may also be thought of as motion along a line.
 If the line is straight, the motion is rectilinear; if the line is curved, the motion is curvilinear.
-A motorcyclist maintaining a motionless posture ...
+A motorcyclist maintaining ...